 The Importance Of A Standard Operating Procedures Document

 In the process of growth, business processes change and evolve.
-One of the most useful systems to streamline your business is having a Standard Operating Procedures (SOP) manual.
+One of the most useful systems to streamline your business is having a well documented and up to date Standard Operating Procedures (SOP) manual.
 This manual lists all the tasks that are essential for your business success, how to do these tasks, and who is responsible for the tasks listed.

 Having an SOP improves productivity and ensures replicability.
 While many think about it as customary and do it for the same reasons, there are other important reasons to document the process.
 Documenting helps the organization gain long-term primary and secondary benefits which have been listed below: